Becoming a Coach

 Talk to your team about it, where it comes from, what it means and share.

 Find parents in your group and invite them to help you out.
-Holding tackle bags, running a skill station while you give some attention to two other kids.
+Holding tackle bags, running a skill station while you give some attention to other kids.
 Warmups on Saturdays.
 Often they would like to but are just nervous about it.
 Give them opportunities to be involved and your role will be easier.

 You as a coach should also expect help when you need it.
 If you need help or advice reach out to the junior committee.

 Every one of us is a volunteer at Northcote and do this so our kids can be involved in a great experience.
-We have great appreciation for this and the time you put into being a coach.
+We have a great appreciation for this and the time you put into being a coach.